 For more information about online engineering programs, please see our guide to online electrical engineering degree programs.

-The following list provides a brief overview of the time it takes to become an electrical engineer.
+The following list briefly overviews the time to become an electrical engineer.
 While the timeline may vary, this list should prepare future students for what they may expect on the way to working in this field:

 Total time required: Not including the years necessary to obtain a high school diploma or a GED, an individual interested in working in this field may do so within three to five years (the time it takes to finish a bachelor’s degree or dual degree program in engineering).

-However, pursuing additional education and licensure as a Professional Engineer (PE) can take significantly more time, depending on the individual’s specific circumstances.
+However, pursuing additional education and licensure as a Professional Engineer (PE) can take significantly longer depending on the individual’s circumstances.

 Meet 25 top professors of electrical engineering, and learn more about their areas of expertise, their achievements, and their contributions to both engineering and their respective programs.